Published on: 15 January 2016 | Last updated: 13 January 2020

 The star of the show is definitely the landscape, but nevertheless there are plenty of charming and atmospheric places to enjoy.
 Sorrento, Positano and Amalfi are the best-known destinations, but there are plenty of other charming and atmospheric places along the way.

 Salerno is the largest town along the route (and provincial capital).
 It has a charming centro storico with some impressive medieval aqueducts.
-It's archeological museum gets good reviews; its star exhibit is a bronze head of Apollo.
-Salerno was home to Europe's first medical school (founded in the 9th century), and also the scene of the allied landing in Italy in September 1943.
+Its archaeological museum gets good reviews; its star exhibit is a bronze head of Apollo.
+Salerno was home to Europe’s first medical school (founded in the 9th century), and also the scene of the Allied landing in Italy in September 1943.
 A critical first step in the liberation of the continent it has been overshadowed by the Normandy landings that took place in June 1944.

 Getting there and back